Dhanashree-Chandratre/REST-API-Tester-Bajaj-Round-1/README.md

-# Bajaj API - Round 1
+# Bajaj API Tester - Round 1

 A REST API built with Node.js that processes arrays and returns categorized data including numbers, alphabets, and special characters.